EMIT-leadership-development/emit/_posts/News/2021-05-17-why-we-focus-on-leadership-as-the-solution.md

 ---
 title: Why we focus on leadership as the solution.
 subtitle: >-
-  The heart of our mission is community transformation.
   We believe that equipping Africa's leadership is the most eﬀective way to achieve the lasting regeneration that has been elusive for generations.
 layout: post
 hero: